KodAgge/Reinforcement-Learning-for-Market-Making/README.md

 ### Formalization of the market

-In our modern markets today there are an endless number of order types, from basic to very exotic order types.
+In today's modern markets there are an endless number of order types, from basic to very exotic order types.
 We will however focus on the three basic order types, *limit orders*, *market orders*, and *cancel orders*.
 Note that these all come in their respective *buy* annd *sell* variant.

 > * A *limit order* is an offer to buy/sell a specified quantity at a maximum/minimum price.